rajkumardash05/Twitter-Sentiment-Analysis/README.md

 To run dashboard.py, one has to create a Twitter App and need to copy the credentials from the App into functions_GH.py file.
 Moreover, the codes assume that there is a mongodb database service installed and run in the localhost.
 MongoDB_command.txt list the commands to run this service from windows command prompt.

 A screenshot of the dashboard is also found in dashboard.jpg file.

+Finally, sentimentanalyzer.py is a pilot example that can be run to stream twitter.com for a time period and compute the average sentiment of twitter users on that topic for that time period.
+No need of MongoDB to store the tweets, only need twitter Apps credentials.
+For testing, you can run with a keyword and 20 sec timelimit.